nhafer88/Mental_Health_Predictor/README.md

 - Building a model that can predict mental health risk for an individual
 - The prediction can provide awareness needed to address mental health concerns
 ## Description of Data Sources
-- 500 Cities: Local Data for Better Health, 2019---Centers for Disease Control and Prevention (CDC), Division of Population Health, Epidemiology and Surveillance Branch.
+- 500 Cities: Local Data for Better Health, 2019---[Centers for Disease Control and Prevention (CDC), Division of Population Health, Epidemiology and Surveillance Branch](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Local-Data-for-Better-Health-2019-relea/6vp6-wxuq)
-- US Household Income Statistics---Golden Oak Research Group LLC, “U.S. Income Database Kaggle”.
-Publication: 5, August 2017
+- US Household Income Statistics---[Golden Oak Research Group LLC, “U.S. Income Database Kaggle”.
+Publication: 5, August 2017](https://www.kaggle.com/goldenoakresearch/us-household-income-stats-geo-locations/version/1)
 ## Questions Hoping to Answer
 - What are the most and least significant factors in predicting mental health severity?
 ## Communication Protocols